-Apart from providing feed during the commissioning phase of the Tyseley development, the pilot plant at the UoB has enabled the testing of a broad variety of scrap streams and the production of a wide range of products since its commissioning in 2022, generating operating information to support the scale-up and commercialisation of operations.
-Furthermore, over 3,000 finished rare earth magnets have been produced to date by HyProMag and the UoB from recycled HPMS powder produced for project partners and potential customers from the pilot scale equipment.
+Apart from providing feed during the commissioning phase of the Tyseley development, the pilot plant at the University of Birmingham has enabled the testing of a broad variety of scrap streams and the production of a wide range of products since its commissioning in 2022, generating operating information to support the scale-up and commercialisation of operations.
+Furthermore, over 3,000 finished rare earth magnets have been produced to date by HyProMag and the University of Birmingham from recycled HPMS powder produced for project partners and potential customers from the pilot scale equipment, with over 10,000 finished rare earth magnets targeted by the end of the year.
 These magnets are being tested in a wide range of applications including multiple automotive, aerospace, electronics applications, and others planned, providing valuable marketing and technical information to further support the scale-up and commercialisation of operations.

-In addition to the production of finished magnets, the University of Birmingham pilot plant has also produced alloys for remelt testing and chemical processing, maximising the flexibility of the product suite and the ability to process different scrap streams.
+In addition to the production of finished magnets, the pilot plant has also produced alloys for re-melt testing and chemical processing, maximising the flexibility of the product suite and the ability to process different scrap streams.